 Why is car insurance so expensive for new drivers?

-Car insurance is so expensive for new drivers because they have the least driving experience of any demographic.
-This puts them at a much higher risk of an accident, so insurance companies raise rates to offset the risk of them filing a car insurance claim.
+Car insurance is expensive in California for new drivers because they have the least driving experience of any demographic.
+This puts them at a much higher risk of an accident, so insurance companies raise rates to offset the increased likelihood of them filing a car insurance claim.

 How long do insurance companies consider you to be a new driver?